 If they land on the website of a ‘generalist’ – that is, an RMT who doesn’t have a specific focus area – they might be a bit hesitant.
 “Can this person really help me?” they might wonder.

 But if they land on the website of someone who has chosen a focus area, and that focus area exactly matches what they need, it makes their decision process really easy.
-Chances are really good they’ll book with you.
+Chances are great that they’ll book with you.

 So even if you’re focusing on a specific niche, you will find yourself with other clients asking to see you.
 And if you want to see them, you certainly can!
 If you don’t, you can let them know you only work within your niche, and refer them on to a trusted colleague.
-Most people will respect that and be glad you referred them to someone else.
 Either way works just fine, and either way is a great opportunity for your business and practice.

 No, of course not!

-When you choose a niche and market to that specific group of people, you really are helping them find you and know your services are meant for them.
+When you choose a niche and craft your website content to that specific group of people, you really are helping them find you and know your services are meant for them.
 It’s a win for you and a win for them!